 - Close with a call-to-action.

-Read all about writing an attention-grabbing LinkedIn summary.
+Read all about writing an attention-grabbing LinkedIn summary and watch our video:

 5. Understand LinkedIn Keywords